 The assessment must be on headed paper and needs to detail the following:

 - Needs for this specific model / equipment specification

 - Health and safety – the ability of the person to use the equipment safely (e.g. if a wheelchair – road safety awareness, visual perception)

 - Reason the equipment cannot be provided by a statutory authority

 - Contribution (if any) being made towards the cost by a statutory authority (e.g. voucher)

 - Qualification / Occupation / Employer of professional with contact details (in case we need to get in touch)

 The Joseph Patrick Trust does not, in most cases, provide the full cost of equipment.
-Muscular Dystrophy UK has compiled a fact sheet – Raising funds for people with muscle-wasting conditions.
+Muscular Dystrophy UK has compiled a fact sheet – Fundraising for your equipment or care needs: a guide.
 This lists other charities and trusts that may be able to help you to help you fundraise.

 Before deciding to raise funds it is best to check what statutory services, like social services, have a duty to provide, and in what circumstances they can provide funds.
 Charitable funds should only be used for equipment which statutory services cannot provide.

 If you are raising money for a wheelchair, please be aware that there are many different makes of wheelchair available.
 Do your research carefully, as some of the less well-known brands have the same functionality but are considerably cheaper than some of the better-known brands.